RimuEirnarn/RimuEirnarn/README.md

 ## Introduction (and a note)

-RimuEirnarn/ArchaentNakasaki is a young person that learns to code and write.
-They like games and certain animes.
-They like to learn backend stuff with python and trying to set sail at Web Development and Game Development.
+I'm RimuEirnarn or sometimes RimuAerisya.
+I set sail to embark my journey of Web Development, Game Development, and Programming in general.

-**Note**: I'm a second-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.
+**Note**: I'm a second-year vocational high school student, so I may not be able to respond quickly or craft some decent code.

 **Update**: For some reason, (probably due to how my school goes) i became more inactive, if any of your messages and emails did not get replied, i'm still busy at this moment.
 Never expect any quick replies.

 ### Language Preferred

-My native language is Indonesian but I can use English!
-Feel free to contact me using either of these languages
+My native language is Indonesian but I can use English.
+Feel free to contact me using either of these languages.

 For programming language, I prefer using Python.
-Expect oddity when I code.

 ### Social Media

 I am on discord (\@rimueirnarn), instagram ([\@RimuEirnarn](https://instagram.com/RimuEirnarn)), and twitter ([\@RimuEirnarn](https://twitter.com/RimuEirnarn))

-[^1]: Chaotic Imagination

 <details>
 <summary><strong>Statistic (and account statistic)</strong></summary>